Regulation of cell signaling in inflammation and cancer - Group Orian-Rousseau

 Outline of Research

-We have discovered that several CD44 isoforms act as co-regulators of several signaling pathways amongst which Receptor Tyrosine Kinases such as MET, VEGFR-2, EGFR, G-Protein-Coupled Receptors such as CXCR4 and members of the Wnt pathway such as LRP6.
-CD44 isoforms act as signaling hubs integrating the signals from the microenvironment.
+We have discovered that several CD44 isoforms act as co-regulators of several signaling pathways, including receptor tyrosine kinases such as MET, VEGFR-2, EGFR, G protein-coupled receptors such as CXCR4 and members of the Wnt signalling pathway such as LRP6.
+CD44 isoforms act as signaling hubs that integrate signals from the microenvironment.

-Our aim is to study the molecular mechanisms of action of CD44 isoforms and to design inhibitory molecules that could be used in diseases such as cancer (pancreatic cancer, colorectal cancer, breast cancer and leukemia) and liver diseases.
+We aim to elucidate the molecular mechanisms of action of CD44 isoforms and to design inhibitory molecules that could be used in diseases such as cancer (pancreatic, colorectal, breast and leukemia) and liver disease.

 The themes developed in the group are:

-CD44 expressed on cancer cells is highly involved in tumor initiation, progression and in the metastatic process.
-However, a tumor is more than only cancer cells.
-Activated stromal cells as well as infiltrating immune cells form a tumor microenvironment that is essential for cancer cells proliferation, migration and survival.
-In pancreatic ductal adenocarcinoma (PDAC), one of the most lethal types of cancer, most of the tumor volume is made up of tumor stroma composed by cancer-associated fibroblasts (CAF), pancreatic stellate cells (PSC; Figure 2), tumor-associated macrophages (TAM) and other immune cells.
-The difficulties in PDAC treatment can be in part explained by the early dissemination into the liver, where a pre-metastatic niche composed of hematopoietic bone marrow derived cells is already formed.
-All stromal cells express several CD44 isoforms which might participate in the regulation of molecular pathways involved in the activation of the stroma and in the formation of the metastatic niche.
-Given the potent impact of CD44 inhibition in PDAC, we are currently investigating its contribution in the stromal compartment on tumor growth and on early dissemination.
+CD44, which is expressed on cancer cells, is highly involved in tumor initiation, progression and metastasis.
+However, its function is not limited to cancer cells.
+Activated stromal cells and infiltrating immune cells form a tumor microenvironment on which cancer cells depend.
+In pancreatic ductal adenocarcinoma (PDAC), the most deadly form of cancer, most of the tumor volume is made up of tumor stroma, which is composed of cancer-associated fibroblasts (CAF), pancreatic stellate cells (PSC; Figure 4), tumor-associated macrophages (TAM) and other immune cells.
+The difficulty in treating PDAC stems from its early spread to the liver, where a pre-metastatic niche is formed by haematopoietic cells derived from the bone marrow.
+All of these cell types express multiple CD44 isoforms, which may be involved in the regulation of several molecular pathways that are key to their tumor-promoting function.
+Given that CD44 blockade has been shown to be highly effective in inhibiting tumor progression and metastasis, we are investigating the role of stably expressed CD44 in stromal cells during tumor development and metastatic niche formation.

 The interplay between HA, CD44, CXCL12 and CD44 has consequences on the homing of hematopoietic stem cells to their niche and in hematological diseases (chronic lymphocytic leukemia, acute myeloid leukemia).
 The collaboration between these molecules plays a role in the resistance of leukemic stem cells to chemotherapy.